Back to Fluff: Highlights from Fluff Fest 2014

 Vegan straight edge or no straight edge at all!
 Whimps and posers – leave the pool!

-Then running back to the camp site to not miss Deer In The Headlights, awesome crusty screamo band from Banja Luka, Bosnia!
-They are wholeheartedly real skramz and they’re awesome, check them out!
-Check them out!
+Then I ran back to the campsite to not miss Deer In The Headlights, an awesome crusty screamo band from Banja Luka, Bosnia.
+They are wholeheartedly real skramz, and they’re awesome—check them out!

-Next bands on the tentstage not so important because I’m hanging out at the Landverraad merch tent, me and their singer Marina writing a birthday wishes on a Landverraad patch because that day my friend in Sofia has a birthday!
-The other folks from the band are selling lottery tickets on a donation price, all money goes to their arrested friends in Amsterdam.
-11 people in prison for squatting a house and setting 11 police cars on fire!
-I’m leafleting about the arrested Dutch people, Fluff goers come in and buy tickets for the Landverraad lottery!
-Group of punx who seem like Pussy Riot are hanging a banner on one of the festival site’s walls that say “Antifascism is not a crime”, it’s about solidarity with arrested antifascists around Europe #soli2401 and taking a stance against state repressions and the rising of neo-Nazis ugly face everywhere.
-Josef was released after six months in Wien’s prison, but the injustices all around Europe still continue.
+The next bands on the tent stage weren’t as important to me because I was hanging out at the Landverraad merch tent.
+Their singer, Marina, and I were writing birthday wishes on a Landverraad patch because my friend in Sofia had a birthday that day.
+The other folks from the band were selling lottery tickets by donation, with all money going to their arrested friends in Amsterdam.
+Eleven people were in prison for squatting a house and allegedly setting 11 police cars on fire.
+I was leafleting about the arrested Dutch people, and Fluff-goers came by to buy tickets for the Landverraad lottery.

 antifa fluff